simonpacis/WriteLater/README.md

 --override false
 ```

-Which would mean that entered command-line arguments that conflict with the configuration file would take precedence.
+Which would mean that entered command-line arguments that conflict with the configuration file would not take precedence.

 Project is very new, documentation is bad.
 Will get better.